 Puerto Banus (Puerto Jose Banus) is a pier and a well-known harbour for luxury boats and yachts.
 Established in 1970 by local property developer José Banús, specifically with luxury travelers in mind, it was envisioned to be the Beverly Hills of the Costa Del Sol.

 Located 4 miles west of Marbella, it’s about an hour nice walk along the promendade but easier to get taxis and buses.

 Puerto Banus area offers great nightlife scene with plenty of bars and nigh clubs.
 If you come to Marbella for party, Puerto Banus is a great area to book your accommodations.

-It is centered around a stunning marina, where yachts and vessels worth millions of dollars are regularly docked just offshore.
+It is centered around a stunning Puerto Banús Marina, where yachts and vessels worth millions of dollars are regularly docked just offshore.
 This draws international celebrities and the rich and famous to relax and party to their heart’s content.

-Around the marina, a fabulous collection of restaurants serves gourmet cuisine, with world-class chefs preparing dishes that cater to the most refined and picky pallets.
-The bars are just as stylish too, offering an air of sophistication, where you can enjoy a drink while looking out over the water.
+Around the marina, a fabulous collection of bars, nightclubs, and restaurants serves gourmet cuisine, with world-class chefs preparing dishes that cater to the most refined and picky pallets.

 To the east of the marina, you have the main beach of Puerto Banus, Paradise Beach.
 One of the most luxurious beaches in the Costa Del Sol, it features numerous beach bars, clubs, and restaurants.